stautonico/blackhat-simulator/CONTRIBUTING.md

 * Python's [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide should be followed (loosely enforced because everyone's interpretation is different)
 * 4 spaces are used rather than tabs (most editors give you the option) (I hit tab and pycharm inserts 4 spaces for me)
+* Make sure you sufficiently comment your code
+    * Comment anything that might require **ANY** explication
+    * If you're not sure if you should comment something, just do it.
+It's significantly easier to remove unnecessary comments than it is to try to figure out how some uncommented code works after the fact.

 ## License